openebs/website/website/src/blogs/2018-09-27-celebrate-hacktoberfest-2018-with-openebs.md

 The 5th edition of [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is around the corner and it will be the second [Hacktoberfest](https://openebs.io/hackfests/hacktoberfest-2018) experience for the OpenEBS community.
 All of us are excited!

 In August 2017, OpenEBS community began growing and it was a beginning to building a strong foundation for an open source project.
 We were first introduced to Hacktoberfest by friends & peers at the DigitalOcean Bangalore Meetup and were interested in participating in it.
 We enlisted OpenEBS as one of the projects participating in Hacktoberfest 2017.
-We were pleasantly surprised with the participation and enthusiasm that Hacktoberfest attracts from developers around the world.
+We were pleasantly surprised by the participation and enthusiasm that Hacktoberfest attracts from developers around the world.
 The result was that the OpenEBS community grew by 20+ new contributor friends with ~100 PRs.

 We are excited to announce that OpenEBS would be participating in Hacktoberfest 2018 as well!
 Look for latest updates [here](https://openebs.io/hacktoberfest)